webcull/PocketExportConverter/README.md

 npx http-server ./dist -p 3026
 ```

-Or use the bash script:
+Or use this script to serve locally while watching for changes to the source files:

 ```bash
 node serve-locally.js            # uses port 3026